Hunt seat: Show hunter

 Horses used in hunter over fences and hunter under saddle (or "flat", non-jumping) classes are called show hunters, and are judged on their movement, way of going, manners, and jumping form.
 Conformation is judged to some extent as well.
 Thus, smooth, quiet-moving, well-built horses with good temperament are desired.
-A related flat class seen in many breed-specific competitions that is very similar to Hunter Under Saddle is English Pleasure-Hunter Type, called simply "English Pleasure" within some regions and breeds.
-Although a somewhat different style of horse than the classic hunter may be shown, the goals of good manners, performance, quality and conformation are still emphasized.
+A related flat class seen in many breed-specific competitions similar to Hunter Under Saddle is English Pleasure-Hunter Type, simply called "English Pleasure" within some regions and breeds.
+Although a somewhat different style of horse than the classic hunter may be shown, the goals of good manners, performance, quality, and conformation are still emphasized.

 Horses shown hunt seat may be of any breed, although those of Thoroughbred and Warmblood type are most common, except in pony classes.
 Regardless of breed, the horse should have a long stride with very little knee action, good jumping form with correct bascule, and should be well-mannered.
 For top level competition, movement and jumping form become increasingly more important.